ergo-services/ergo/docs/extra-library/network-protocols/erlang.md

 You can also use the functions `etf.TermIntoStruct` and `etf.TermProplistIntoStruct` for decoding data.
 These functions take into account `etf:` tags on struct fields, allowing the values to map correctly to the corresponding struct fields when decoding `proplist` data.

 To automatically decode data into a struct, you can register the struct type using `etf.RegisterTypeOf`.
-This function takes the object of the type being registered and decoding options `etf.RegisterTypeOption`.
+This function takes the object of the type being registered and decoding options `etf.RegisterTypeOptions`.
 The options include:

 * `Name` - The name of the registered type.
-By default, the type name is taken using the `reflect` package in the format `#/pkg/path/TypeName`&#x20;
+By default it is taken from the `reflect` package as `#` followed by the package path and the type name, for example `#github.com/myorg/myapp/MyValue`&#x20;
-* `Strict` - Determines whether the data must strictly match the struct.
-If disabled, non-matching data will be decoded into `any`.&#x20;
+* `Strict` - Determines whether the data must match the struct.
+With `Strict: false` non-matching data is decoded into `any`.
+With `Strict: true` a mismatch **panics** during decoding - an overflow or a wrong destination type raises it - so do not enable it for input you do not control.&#x20;

 To be automatically decoded the data sent from Erlang must be a tuple, with the first element being an atom whose value matches the type name registered in Golang.
 For example: